thedumbterminal/TinyBrowserFramework/README.md

     	"content": "HTML string"
     }]

-As this is an array the server may return 0 or more elements that need to updated.
+As this is an array the server may return 0 or more elements that need to updated at once.

-## Example
+An example of this is:

+    [{
+    	"action": "append",
+    	"container": "todos",
+    	"content": "<li>Another todo</li>"
+    }, {
+    	"action": "replace",
+    	"container": "numTodos",
+    	"content": "You have <b>5</b> todos."
+    }]

+The above example would add another child to the element with the ID of "todos" and replace the contents of the element with the ID of "numTodos".

+## Working example using node.js express server

 To run the example server use: